devddine/Prodigy-Manager/README.md

 ---

 <p align="center"> 💻 A simple, lightweight one-page application to manage products with CRUD operations, search functionality, and theme switching.
-Built using plain HTML, CSS, and JavaScript.<br>Inspired From : https://www.youtube.com/watch?v=nJZAvdUhUMs
+Built using plain HTML, CSS, and JavaScript.
 </p>

 ## 📝 Table of Contents